nksm/figma-plugin-simple-prefix-editor-for-css/README.md

 ## How to Use

 1. Launch the plugin
-2. Enter your desired CSS variable prefix (e.g., `--ds-`)
+2. Enter your desired CSS custom property prefix (e.g., `--ds-`)
 3. Click "Apply"
 4. All variables will now use the formatted syntax when copied in developer mode

 ## Benefits

 - Standardizes variable naming across design systems
-- Ensures CSS variable naming convention compliance (hyphen-separated)
+- Ensures CSS custom property naming convention compliance (hyphen-separated)
 - Outputs variables wrapped in `var()` function ready to paste into CSS
 - Preserves variable hierarchy while improving readability